omarellahi/vox-ai-assistant/README.md

 ##

 Enjoy your new AI voice assistant with a personality!
-For bugs or feature requests, feel free to open an issue.
+As of now it has only been tested on my personal machine with Fedora.
+So please feel free to open an Issue or create PR for feature or bug fixes.
+I would appreciate it!